The Southern Pacific Rattlesnake found in Santa Clarita Valley

 and rarely is the victim a hiker who has stepped in the wrong place.
 If you do not seek prompt medical attention, you do risk losing your limb.

 "If bitten by a snake…seek medical attention as quickly as possible," said David Hartzog, R.N., a nurse in Henry Mayo's Emergency Department.

 While medical professionals suspect a Green Mojave as the snake that bit Chris Bolewski of Saugus in May 2007, Heermann remains unconvinced.
 "The

 Green Mojave's range begins in Grapevine and goes northeast.
 I once heard of a sighting in Castaic, but that was the closest to the SCV."

 So what do you do if you are a victim of a snakebite?

 Henry Mayo Hospital is the only location in Santa Clarita Valley with antivenin on hand.
-Urgent Care facilities do not store antivenin.
+Urgent Care facilities do

 - Stay calm; an increased heart rate causes the venom to move quickly through your system.